Pollen Allergies and the Foods We Eat

 Atlanta's Top Doctor Magazine

-Spring and fall typically bring with them allergies — and sometimes serious ones.
+Spring and fall typically bring with them seasonal allergies — and sometimes serious ones.
 In the case of pollen allergies, many people don’t know that you can experience allergic reactions from pollen present in your food, not just the stuff floating around in the air.
 In these situations, the allergen isn’t the food itself, but instead the pollen inside it.
+This is known as Oral Allergy Syndrome.

 Triggers That Can Cause Allergy Symptoms